cankadrieltepe/unix-like-system-shell/README.md

 This project is an interactive Unix-style operating system shell, called stash in C. After executing stash , it will read commands from the user via console (i.e. stdin) or a file and execute them.
 Some of these commands will be builtin commands, i.e., specific to stash and implemented in the same executable binary, while it should be able to launch other commands which are available as part of your own linux system.
+This is a project done in my COMP304 course.

 My references